 The Case Method and the Value of Case StudiesCase studies bring an invaluable element of reality into the classroom.
 Based on real-life situations, these open-ended scenarios give instructors a wide range of options for teaching business and management practices.

 The use of cases encourages experiential learning, helping students develop professional and analytical skills they will need in the marketplace.
 They also provide material for simulation models, and for learners to assess and solve problems while learning to think out of the box.

-Resources at the Asian Business Case CentreOur programs reflect our interest in developing the use of teaching cases by students, instructors and organisations.
+Resources at the Asian Business Case CentreOur programmes reflect our interest in developing the use of teaching cases by faculty members, instructors and organisations.
 Here are some of them:

 - Support facility for case writing, research, teaching, and publication for faculty at the Nanyang Technological University interested in Asian business cases.

-- An initiative to write/translate cases in the Nanyang Case Collection into Chinese.
+- Produce Chineselanguage cases in the Nanyang Case Collection.